 Alberto J. Armando, a visionary former Boca Juniors president, bought this 50,173 square metre patch in 1963.
 He created football pitches for lower-league clubs to train on, and a club house for their players to get changed in.
 Boca Juniors coach Alfredo Di stéfano used La Candela in the 60’s, as did Diego Maradona in 1981 – the year he won the championship with a memorable Xeneizes team.

+In the 90s, Boca stopped using La Candela and the property was rented out.
+The facilities soon fell into disrepair, and were ultimately abandoned.
 In 2004, Jorge Raffo, who played at Boca Juniors and was familiar with La Candela in its heyday, decided to buy the property.
 Raffo had recently created CEFAR (Footballers High Performance Training Centre) and needed a place to work from.
 The facilities and the mystique of La Candela were perfect.

 CEFAR was the first private centre in Argentina to specialise in high-performance training for footballers.
 Today, professional players train at La Candela every day, dreaming of being picked up by a big club.
 It’s also regularly used by international and club teams from around the world for pre-season training.